menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Select the subnet(s) for which you want to clear the monitoring setting.

-2. Right-click and, from the shortcut menu, select Remove Subnet Monitoring.
+2. Right-click and, from the shortcut menu, select :guilabel:`Remove Subnet Monitoring`.
 The custom subnet monitoring setting is removed and the global monitoring setting is used instead.

 View Utilization History
 ------------------------